ezzatron/php-error-handler/error-handler.md

 ## 1. Overview

-This document defines the behavior of a PHP error handler that throws exceptions to represent raised errors.
+This document defines the behavior of an error handler that converts PHP errors to exceptions.
 This strategy allows for simple error handling logic, and improved interoperability through consistency of error behavior.

 ## 2. Specification